 - At least half of the world's population cannot obtain essential health services, according to a new report from the World Bank and WHO.

 - And each year, large numbers of households are being pushed into poverty because they must pay for health care out of their own pockets.

-- Currently, 800 million people spend at least 10% of their household budgets on health expenses for themselves, a sick child or other family member.
+- Currently, 800 million people spend at least 10% of their household budgets on health expenses for themselves,

+- a sick child or other family member.

 - https://youtu.be/C1bIjISMITo?t=20

-•News release
+- News release

-• Fact sheet
+- Fact sheet

+World Health

+Organization

-Dr. Tedros Adhanom Ghebreyesus, Director-General of WHO Human Rights Day 10th December 2017 religion, political belief, economic or social condition."
-Almost 70 years after these words were adopted in the Constitution of the World Health Organization, they are more powerful and relevant than ever.
-Since day one, the right to health has been central to WHO's identity and mandate.
-It is at the heart of my top priority: universal health coverage.
+Dr. Tedros Adhanom Ghebreyesus, Director-General of WHO Human Rights Day 10th December 2017

-"The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race,
+"The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition."